thomashan/c-programming-a-modern-approach/README.md

 There a multiple compilers for C code.
 The most popular are `clang` and `gcc`.
 I have decided to use `clang` which is bundled with `XCode`.

+As I worked through the exercises more and more, I noticed that I knew most of the concepts and decided to skip almost all of them apart from the advanced topics which I needed to work on.

 ## Visual Studio Code Settings
 Install the `C/C++` extension from `Microsoft`.